Payroll Management Payroll Management

 Industrial Establishments (National And Festival Holidays) Act

-The Industrial Establishments (National and Festival Holidays) Act mandates that organisations in India must grant holidays on specific national days: Republic Day on January 26, Independence Day on August 15, and Gandhi Jayanthi on October 2.
+The Industrial Establishments (National and Festival Holidays) Act mandates that organizations in India must grant holidays on specific national days: Republic Day on January 26, Independence Day on August 15, and Gandhi Jayanthi on October 2.
 States have the authority to determine additional holidays for other festivals.
 For example, Delhi adheres to the Punjab Industrial Establishment (National and Festival Holidays) Act, providing employees with three national holidays and at least four festival holidays.
 In contrast, the Tamil Nadu version of the act requires four national holidays and five festival holidays.
 Organisations must comply with these laws based on their state’s regulations to ensure proper holiday entitlements for their employees.

 Maternity Benefit Amendment Act 2017